ChrisZcu/mIR/README.md

 ##### main.cpp

-The entry of program, it parses parameters, construct R-tree and load user.
+The entry of program, it parses parameters, constructs R-tree and loads users.

 #### advanced.h and advanced.cpp